Copyright (c) 2007 THE THRASH METAL GUIDE

 ZERO OPTION (CANADA)

-Melodic thrash meets power metal on this album.
-The music is surprisingly modern for this early stage of the decade, and is quite heavy at times, but the bad news is that thrash metal is only used sparingly, and is never of the exciting, energetic variety; comes close to the future Flotsam & Jetsam transformation during the 90's, but less original and memorable.
+Melodic modern post-thrash thrash meets power metal on this album.
+The music is surprisingly modern-sounding for this early stage of the decade, and is quite heavy at times, but the bad news is that thrash metal is only used sparingly, and is never of the exciting, energetic variety; comes close to the future Flotsam & Jetsam transformation during the 90's, but less original and memorable, also touching The Black Album on the more inspired moments (the opening "State of Panic").

 Gates Of Utopia Full-length, 1991